 Laugh And Do Something Fun

 My final goto for revitalizing clear thinking when I am stuck as an artist is to laugh and have fun.
 Laughing is a great way to relax the body and clear your mind from stress.
-When I experience laughter doing things I enjoy I feel as if I am bulletproof.
+When I experience laughter while doing things I enjoy I feel as if I am bulletproof.
 The endorphins of having fun and laughing simply make the body feel good.
 Having fun and laughing is a great way to reboot and let go of stress offering some space for revised creative thinking.

-Being stuck creatively is frustrating but these are things are where I start whenever I am experiencing a block.
+Being stuck creatively is frustrating but these are things where I start whenever I am experiencing a block.
 Most of the time the issue goes away by being patient and being kind to my body.
 I hope these things help offer something new that you can use the next time you are struggling.

 Tell me what you do to overcome blocks in creativity when you get stuck, I would love to hear from you!
 Thank you so much for reading.
 Be sure to sign up and join this creative tribe!